 Renters are switching to a more digital form of payments for the vast majority of their transactions, but still pay rent in cash, check or money order.
 This could imply that older landlords are slower to adapt technology on behalf of tenants, but a large portion of homeowners themselves pay their mortgage via bill pay or direct withdraw into escrow.
 It could also be that tenants like having the float of three days before their account is drafted for the rent, but this wouldn’t explain cash or cashier’s checks.

 As tenants begin to age they are paying more of their transactions online and homeowner households are as well.
 Rent is the last frontier for paper checks, but landlords are starting to accept rent online.
-As technology improves for marketing and accepting applications for their rentals, landlords are finding new ways of completing their accounting and collecting rent.
+As technology improves for marketing and accepting applications for their rentals, landlords are finding new ways of completing their accounting.
+They are also figuring out how to collect rent from tenants online.
+Luckily, the vast majority of online rental tools allow landlords to set up online payments, document and track every transaction, as well as view statuses and time/date.
+Overall, conducting business online optimizes the rent collection process and makes accounting more efficient and organized.

 Tenants were asked about their top concern with online payments and security was at the top.
 As the use of payments via mobile apps and other online methods have increased, so has the security.
 Online payment platforms that put users in control of their information are becoming more accessible.
 Transactions do not pass sensitive financial information to recipients, removing significant information security risk, which paper checks do.
 In addition two-factor authentication is used, an optional feature that helps safeguard accounts at login.
 In addition, solutions like TenantCloud provide 128 bit encryption to protect access to such payments and limit payment options to selected landlords and rent only.